 Researchers from the Vietnamese cybersecurity company GTSC are warning about two zero-day vulnerabilities they discovered in Microsoft Exchange servers, registered in the Zero-Day Initiative as ZDI-CAN-18333 and ZDI-CAN-18802.
 The flaws were discovered in fully patched servers and are already being actively exploited by attackers.
 Attackers are exploiting the remote code execution vulnerability to collect information, drop web shells on the compromised server, create backdoors, and perform lateral movements to other servers in the compromised network.

 CVE-2022-41040 & CVE-2022-41082

 The 2 vulnerabilities impacting Exchange Server 2013, 2016, and 2019 are being tracked as CVE-2022-41040 and CVE-2022-41082.
 They received a CVSS score of 8.8 and 6.3 respectively.
 CVE-2022-41040 is a Server-Side Request Forgery and CVE-2022-41082 allows for remote code execution when PowerShell is accessible to the attacker.
 While there have already been attacks exploiting the vulnerabilities, Microsoft emphasizes that authenticated access to the vulnerable Exchange Server is necessary to do so.

 Once the attackers have secured access to the targeted server, they were collecting information, creating backdoors, making lateral movements within the compromised network, and dropping web shells.
 The vulnerabilities have been dubbed ProxyNotShell by security researcher Kevin Beaumont, because of the similarity to attacks exploiting the ProxyShell vulnerabilities back in August.
-You can find detailed information on GTSC's warning page and in Microsoft's response.
+You can find detailed information in Microsoft's response.

 Protect Vulnerable Exchange Servers